 - Do you think that all students should be treated equally, or that there should be an individual approach to every student, in accordance with their abilities and potential?

 - Imagine that father of one of your students complained about something which was untrue.
 How would you react?

-- A parent calls you because they are worried about their child’s low grades.
-What would you say to the parent?
+- A parent called you because they were worried about their child’s low grades.
+What would you say to them?

-- How would you handle conflicts between students?
+- How would you handle a conflict between two students?